Best Fixed Mount VHF Marine Radio Reviews – Complete Guide and Best Picks for 2018

 In its ‘listen’ mode, the hailer’s speaker horn temporarily functions like a mic by picking up distant voices from other vessels and amplifying them through the radio’s front panel speaker for you.

-Lastly, you could also use the hailer to communicate to your crew.
+Lastly, you could also use the hailer to communicate with your crew.

 Of course, I don’t expect you to overlook this one.
 Getting weather alerts on time could be the difference between life and death.